-“What is a conjunction?” you ask?
-Well, essentially, a conjunction is the glue that sticks words, phrases and clauses (both dependent and independent) together.
-There are three different kinds of conjunction – coordinating, subordinating and correlative– each serving its own, distinct purpose, but all serving to bring words together.
+A conjunction is the glue that holds words, phrases and clauses (both dependent and independent) together.
+There are three different kinds of conjunctions––coordinating, subordinating, and correlative––each serving its own, distinct purpose, but all working to bring words together.

 Coordinating conjunctions are what come to most people’s minds when they hear the word “conjunction.”
 They can join together words, phrases and independent clauses.
 There are seven of them, and they’re easy to remember if you can just remember FAN BOYS:

 A subordinating conjunction always introduces a dependent clause, tying it to an independent clause.
 In contrast to coordinating conjunctions, a subordinate conjunction can often come first in a sentence.
 This is due simply to the nature of the relationship between the dependent and the independent clause.
 In English, there are lots of subordinating conjunctions, but the most common ones are "after," "although," "as," "because," "before," "how," "if," "once," "since," "than," "that," "though," "until," "when," "where," "whether," and "while."
 Here are a few examples of how subordinating conjunctions are used: